Height: 5’6″ | Hair color: Golden Brown | Eyes: Blue

 Luscinda is a journalist and has published a series of reports titled Theatrical Thoughts on the Triad of North Carolina’s theatre scene.

 Her current written work is a two act play titled The Suitcase.
 The Suitcase is a period piece set in 1944 telling the story of ambitious playwright, April Ellis and her search for the perfect—and slightly surprising—story.
-The play shall be workshopped in 2021.
+The play was workshopped in 2021.